-The city of Tiwanaku, capital of a powerful pre-Hispanic empire that dominated a large area of the southern Andes and beyond.
+The city of Tiwanaku was the capital of a powerful pre-Hispanic empire that dominated a large area of the southern Andes and beyond.
 Its monumental remains testify to the cultural and political significance of this civilization, which is distinct from any of the other pre-Hispanic empires of the Americas.

 The city of Tiwanaku is located near the southern shores of Lake Titicaca on the Altiplano, at an altitude of 3,850 m (12,630 ft), in the Province of Ingavi, Department of La Paz.
 Most of the ancient city, which was largely built from adobe, has been overlaid by the modern town.
 However, the monumental stone buildings of the ceremonial center survive in the protected archaeological zones.

 Tiwanaku was the capital of a powerful pre-Hispanic empire that dominated a large area of the southern Andes and beyond, lasting several centuries, and reaching its apogee between 500 and 900 AD.
-It was characterized by the use of new technologies and materials for the architecture, pottery, textiles, metals, and basket-making.
+It was characterized by the use of new technologies and materials for architecture, pottery, textiles, metals, and basket-making.
 It was the epicenter of knowledge and 'saberes' due to the fact that it expanded its sphere of influence to the interandean valleys and the coast.

 The politics and ideology had a religious character and it incorporated its sphere of influence to different ethnic groups that lived in different regions.
 This multiethnic character takes form of the stylistic and iconographic diversity of his archaeological materials.
 The monumental buildings of this administrative and religious center are a witness of the economic and political force of the cardinal city and of his empire.